Transposition sounds like a technical music theory term, but it’s a basic skill that every musician should know.

 The same concept applies here.
 Each note and chord retains the same scale degree and harmonic function as the original key.

 If you know your diatonic chords, you might already recognize important ones like I, IV, and V in the new key.

-This is the method most frequently used by players of harmonic instruments like guitar and piano to transpose songs on the fly.
+This is the method of music transposition most frequently used by players of harmonic instruments like guitar and piano to transpose songs on the fly.

 It’s a great skill to have if you play in a band or ensemble.